#include <sys/ddi.h> #include <sys/sunddi.h> #include <sys/signal.h>void *proc_ref(void);

 The process existed before the signal was sent.

 The process no longer exists; no signal was sent.

-The proc_unref() and proc_signal() functions can be called from user, interrupt, or kernel context.
-The proc_ref() function should be called only from user context.
+proc_unref() and proc_signal() can be called from user or interrupt context. proc_ref() should only be called from user context.